rsnobles/website-template/CONFIGURATION.md

 1. Enable build webhook by editing `scripts/helm-dev.yaml`.
 2. Optional: If you want to be able to merge changes between environments using GitHub web GUI, enable builds for all branches by setting `ci_exec_build=true` in `taito-project-config.sh`.
 This is required because GitHub web GUI does not support merging with fast-forward.
-3. Make sure that urlprefix and personal git token have been set for webhook by running `taito secrets:dev`.
-If they are unset, set them with `taito env rotate:dev webhook`
+3. Make sure that urlprefix and personal git token have been set for webhook by running `taito secret show:dev`.
+If they are unset, set them with `taito secret rotate:dev webhook`
 4. Configure a git webhook for your git repository.
 It should call url https://USER:PASSWORD@DEV-DOMAIN/webhook/URLPREFIX/build when changes are pushed to the git repository.
 For more information see the [GitHub Webhooks Guide](https://developer.github.com/webhooks/).

 You can enable the build webhook also for staging, if you like.